mmahadevisingh/kidoranjan/README.md

 Also, the app is solely made for kids entertainment, so that they get the best entertainment suited for their age group.

 NOTE- THE ACTUAL SOURCE CODE IS CONTAINED IN START FOLDER OF THIS REPO.
-THE ORGANIZER IS REQUESTED TO RUN THE START MODULE.
+THE ORGANIZER IS REQUESTED TO RUN THE START FOLDER.